onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The open transparency network/overlay of society Transparency as a service

+Eradicate hypocrisy & double standards
 No more frame control, no more double standards

+You don’t want to be a useful idiot

+O - O - deep voice => authority - like an ape

+“The polls say” - the news is fake, the history is fake, but the polls say…?
+Make polls great again!

 Its time to look at the most fundamental structural issues - and that is status